Skip to main content

 A compelling concept known as the “Protein Leverage Hypothesis” suggests that the human body has a powerful innate drive to consume a target amount of protein.
 If the diet is proportionally low in protein, the body will continue to drive appetite and food intake until its protein needs are met, often leading to the overconsumption of fats and carbohydrates in the process.

 During perimenopause, it is theorized that the body’s protein target may increase due to the hormonal shifts affecting tissue turnover.
-By consciously prioritizing protein in the diet, you satisfy this biological target more efficiently, which can lead to greater satiety, reduced overall calorie intake, and prevention of the commonly associated with this period.
+By consciously prioritizing protein in the diet, you satisfy this biological target more efficiently, which can lead to greater satiety, reduced overall calorie intake, and prevention of the weight gain commonly associated with this period.

 Prioritizing protein intake is a direct strategy to counteract hormonal-driven muscle loss and regulate the appetite signals that can lead to weight gain.